Johnjahbless/Hospital-Database-Management-System/README.md

 ========================================Read me===========================================
 1. Install the XAMPP or WAMP
-2.For xamp server Copy the hospital folder in the C:\\xampp/htdocs
-3. For wamp server, Copy the hospital folder in the C:\\wamp/www
+2.For xamp server Copy the hospital folder in the C:\\xampp/htdocs 3.For wamp server, Copy the hospital folder in the C:\\wamp/www

 Installing the DB